Love life, love wildlife

 We are making the case, alongside medical associations and experts, to urge the EU, the UN, the Association of Southeast Asian Nations, and leaders all around the world to take action.

-Our message is simple: Wildlife markets, where all too often, rare species like pangolins, tigers and bears are kept in appalling conditions and sold, must end.
+Our message is simple: Commercial wildlife markets, where all too often, rare species like pangolins, tigers and bears are kept in appalling conditions and sold, must end.

 In the wake of SARS, there were some ineffectual measures to crackdown on the consumption of civet cats, believed to be behind the outbreak, but no thorough commitment was made to end these hotspots, where diseases made the leap from animals to humans.

 Let's learn from the mistakes of the past